mozilla-services/autopush/docs/architecture.rst

 1. Check to see if the current_month matches the current month, if it does then proceed normally using the current months message table.

-   If the connection node month does not match stored current_month, proceed to step 2.
+   If the connection node month does not match stored current_month in the clients router table entry, proceed to step 2.
 2. Read notifications from prior month and send to client.

    Once all acks are received for all the notifications for that month proceed